Sony Pictures Television Kids: History

 On December 10, 2019, Sony Pictures Television announced that it would acquire Silvergate Media for US$195 million.
 The deal marks SPT's first in-house studio devoted primarily to children's animation since Sony Pictures Animation's diversification into television.

-In February 2022, former Disney Junior Senior Vice President of original programming and Sony Pictures Family Entertainment Group executive Joe D'Ambrosia was named Executive Vice President and General Manager of Silvergate Media, succeeding co-founder Waheed Alli, who stepped down as CEO the following summer.
+In February 2022, former Disney Jr. Senior Vice President of original programming and Sony Pictures Family Entertainment Group executive Joe D'Ambrosia was named Executive Vice President and General Manager of Silvergate Media, succeeding co-founder Waheed Alli, who stepped down as CEO the following summer.

 In November 2022, Silvergate Media's trading name was changed to Sony Pictures Television – Kids, although the company name was not changed.

 In December 2023, the company's valuation was reduced to US$50 million in impairment charges.
 In addition, co-founder William Astor stepped down as chairman at the end of the month.

 On September 19, 2024, the studio relaunched their "Octonauts & Friends" content hub channel as Kidzuko, which offers content from other Sony-owned properties in addition to properties already held by SPTK as well as entirely new exclusive content.

+In March 2026, two years after Sony Pictures Television Kids sued Wanda Studios, the Chinese entertainment arm of Wanda Group over the Octonauts franchise under a long-running lawsuit back in November 2024, Sony Pictures Television Kids announced it had settled the lawsuit by selling its Octonauts franchise along with the 49% stake in its parent holding company of the series Vampire Squid Productions to Chinese entertainment & education arm of Wanda Media, Wanda Studios, giving the Chinese entertainment arm full ownership of the British holding company Vampire Squid Productions as well as giving full ownership of the Octonuats franchise.